preloader

 An organisation can undertake this whole process by itself, but many prefer to implement Information Security through adopting an international standard.
 International standards give organisations a significantly better chance of successfully managing Information security since they supply a management framework upon which an organisaion can base its endeavours.

-There are two standards which organisations can adopt - ISO 27001 or IASME Governance.
+There are two standards which organisations can adopt - ISO 27001 or IASME Cyber Assurance.

 What is ISO 27001?